dimagi/commcare-hq/docs/couchdb.rst

    hundreds of thousands of docs.
 One way to do this is to save N docs and then make a tiny request to the view you think will be slowest to update, and then repeat.
+5. Use different databases!
+   All forms and cases save to the main database, but there is a `_meta` database we have just added for new doc or migrated doc types.
+   When you use a different database you create two advantages:
+   a) Documents you save don't contribute to the view indexing load of all of the views in the main database.
+   b) Views you add don't have to run on all forms and cases.
+6. Split views!
+   When a single view changes, the **entire design doc** has to reindex.
+   If you make a new view, it's much better to make a new design doc for it than to put it in with some other big, possibly expensive views.
+   We use the `couchapps` folder/app for this.